bsosnader/sosnader.tk.source/_posts/2016-08-23-first-passion-post.markdown

 ---
 layout: post
-title: My First Passion Post
+title: My First Post
 categories: [eng, passion]
 ---
-Hi there, this is my first passion post.
-Enjoy!
-TBD.
+Hi there, this is my first post.
+More TBD.